U.S. files complaint to stop Staples from buying Office Depot

 This has been a year of aggressive deals killed by equally aggressive U.S. antitrust authorities.

-Other deals contested by regulators include General Electric Co’s $3.3 billion agreement to sell its appliances business to Sweden’s Electrolux, Comcast’s bid to buy Time Warner Cable, and Sysco’s plan to buy US Foods.
+Other deals contested by regulators include General Electric Co’s (GE.N) $3.3 billion agreement to sell its appliances business to Sweden’s Electrolux, Comcast’s (CMCSA.O) bid to buy Time Warner Cable TWC.N, and Sysco’s (SYY.N) plan to buy US Foods.

-Other mergers under review include two insurance deals: Aetna’s deal for Humana and Anthem’s planned merger with Cigna.
+Other mergers under review include two insurance deals: Aetna’s (AET.N) deal for Humana (HUM.N) and Anthem’s (ANTM.N) planned merger with Cigna (CI.N).

-Halliburton’s offer to buy its rival oilfield services provider Baker Hughes is also under review.
+Halliburton’s (HAL.N) offer to buy its rival oilfield services provider Baker Hughes BHI.N is also under review.

+Reporting by Diane Bartz in Washington and Ramkumar Iyer in Bengaluru; Editing by Alan Crosby and Savio D'Souza